mkhon/web-cat/Reporter/Libraries/readme.txt

-Build a JAR from the ODAExternalInterfacesJar project available in CVS, and copy it into this directory.
+Using the export-jar.xml Ant script in the ODACommonsPlugin directory, build a JAR from the Java code in that project and copy it into this directory.